 In our last post, we talked about how to best present yourself in your secondaries and interviews.
 Today we’ll move forward and discuss ways to boost your GPA, another important feature of your med school application profile.

-Feeling a bit fragile after these first sections?
-That’s to be expected – you’ve just undergone a pretty brutal review of your life.
+Feeling a bit fragile after those intense last few blog posts?
+That’s to be expected – you’ve just undergone a pretty brutal review of your application, and in some ways, your life!
 But the admissions committee is scrutinizing submissions with the same critical eye.
 Anticipating the problems so you can correct them is critical for success in your next attempt.
-And to start out, let’s look at how you can “fix” a poor GPA.

 A low GPA is probably the hardest area to improve.
 This makes sense – it was years in the making, and can’t be undone without time.
 It can take about a year in advanced level science courses to bump a high 2.x GPA over 3.0.
 The lower your GPA, and the more classes you’ve taken, the longer it will take to reflect improvements in your academic record.